-The Company may be adversely affected by political, economic and social uncertainties which could have a material adverse effect on the Company's results of operations and financial condition.
-Certain areas in which the Company will hold or may acquire properties have experienced and may continue to experience local political unrest and disruption which could potentially affect the Company's projects or interests.
+The Company's mineral properties may be adversely affected by political, economic and social uncertainties which could have a material adverse effect on the Company's results of operations and financial condition.
+Areas in which the Company holds or may acquire properties may experience local political unrest and disruption which could potentially affect the Company's projects or interests.
 Changes in leadership, social or political disruption or unforeseen circumstances affecting political, economic and social structure could adversely affect the Company's property interests or restrict its operations.
-The Company's mineral exploration and development activities may be affected by changes in government regulations relating to the mining industry and may include regulations on production, price controls, labour, export controls, income taxes, expropriation of property, environmental legislation and safety factors.
+The Company's mineral exploration activities may be affected by changes in government regulations relating to the mining industry and may include regulations on production, price controls, labour, export controls, income taxes, expropriation of property, environmental legislation and safety factors.